Dimensions: The PML pan is about 5.25 to 5.5 inches deep.

 Ground Clearance, Stock Capacity Pan

 This PML 6L50 pan may not provide enough ground clearance.
-Cars, such as Camaro and Corvette, would probably need a pan closer to the stock depth.
+Cars, such as Camaro and Cadillacs, would probably need a pan closer to the stock depth.
 Trucks with skid plates or modified trucks may also need a pan closer to stock depth.

 Always check carefully for clearance.